vedant-kokate/wordle/README.md

 ## Instruction to use

-1. At every step, 5 best words will be suggested and the count number of possible words will be printed
+1. At every step, 7 best words will be suggested and the total count number of possible words will be printed

 2. for every attempt, write your word on the first line and the result on the next line.
-3. g, y, b, would be used for green, yellow and black
+3. g, y, b, would be used for green, yellow and black respectively.

 Note - Some words may not work as they might not be in the wordle dictionary